Fort McLoughlin

 Fort McLoughlin was a fur trading post established in 1833 by the Hudson's Bay Company (HBC) on Campbell Island in present-day British Columbia, Canada.
-At the time the Hudson's Bay Company performed quasi-governmental duties on behalf of the British Empire as well as undertaking trade for profit.
+At the time, the Hudson's Bay Company performed quasi-governmental duties on behalf of the British Empire and participated in trade for profit.
 The site is believed to have been at McLoughlin Bay on the northeast side of Campbell Island and is associated with the relocation of the Heiltsuk community of Bella Bella from its former location on islets near Denny Island.
 The McLoughlin name, which is that of John McLoughlin, regional head of company operations at that time, is also found in a lake and a creek entering that bay, and was conferred on these locations after the fort had closed.

 Background

 One of the primary reasons for the establishment of Fort McLoughlin, as well as Fort Simpson to the north, was to undermine the American dominance of the Maritime Fur Trade.
-By 1830 the higher prices paid for furs by American coastal traders had resulted in an indigenous fur trading system that diverted furs from the Interior's New Caledonia district of the HBC to the coast.
+By 1830 the higher prices paid for furs by American coastal traders had resulted in an Indigenous fur trading system that diverted furs from the Interior's New Caledonia district of the HBC to the coast.
 Fort McLoughlin and Fort Simpson were built to intercept these furs before they could reach American traders, who had no permanent posts on the coast.
 The strategy was ultimately successful.
 By 1837 American competition was essentially over.
-Furs from the interior reached the coast along indigenous pathways, or "grease trails", one of which had been followed by Alexander MacKenzie in 1793.
+Furs from the interior reached the coast along Indigenous pathways, or "grease trails," one of which had been followed by Alexander MacKenzie in 1793.
 By the late 1830s HBC traders of New Caledonia were complaining that their furs were finding their way to Fort McLoughlin, where they were fetching higher prices.
 By the end of the decade, with American competition reduced, the HBC was able to fix prices uniformly and eliminate much of the flow of furs to the coast, which by its nature was less secure than the Interior.
-Scottish doctor and fur-trader William Fraser Tolmie was stationed at Fort Mcloughlin, writing a journal for a portion of this time.
+Scottish doctor and fur-trader William Fraser Tolmie was stationed at Fort McLoughlin, writing a journal for a portion of this time.